 “Americans are likely caught in a vicious cycle that benefits the bottom line of the big banks — we don’t care enough about bank fees because we’re duped into thinking they’re far lower than they are,” Joe Cross, U.S. general manager at TransferWise, said in a statement.
 “We need to wake up to the daylight robbery and start demanding fairer, proportional and transparent pricing.”

 - ATM fees: Nearly half (46 percent) of Americans said ATM fees are the most unfair bank fees.
-Nearly all survey respondents (95 percent) said ATM fees should be under $2, although the average out-of-network ATM fee is actually $4.52, which represents a 21 percent increase since 2010.
+Nearly all survey respondents (95 percent) said ATM fees should be under $2.
+However, the average out-of-network ATM fee is actually $4.52, which represents a 21 percent increase since 2010.

-- Overdraft fees: Roughly 60 percent of survey respondents said overdraft charges should be less than $5, and 27 percent said overdraft fees should be eliminated altogether.
+- Overdraft fees: Roughly 60 percent of survey respondents say overdraft charges should be less than $5.
+Another 27 percent say banks should eliminate overdraft fees altogether.
 “On average, Americans believe a fair overdraft fee to be around $5.69 compared to the true fee charged by banks — typically around $30,” according to TransferWise.